-When changing to a PHP version greater than 7.0, websites suddenly stop working with an error:
+When changing to a PHP version greater than 7.0, when using the experimental snuffleupagus package, websites suddenly stop working with an error:

 [01-Jan-2021 00:00:00 UTC] PHP Fatal error: [snuffleupagus][disabled_function] Aborted execution on call of the function 'curl_setopt', because its argument '$option' content (81) matched the rule 'Please don't turn CURLOPT_SSL_VERIFYHOST off.'